18 Nov 27 Facts about Birmingham that Might Surprise You

 Birmingham Travel Stats

-1. Birmingham attracts 34 million visitors a year, almost 1 million of these are international visitors.
+1. Birmingham attracts over 41 million visitors a year, with just over 1 million of these being international visitors.

 2. The New York Times once placed Birmingham in their top 20 places to visit.